2017–18 Swiss League season

 The 2017–18 Swiss League season was the 71st ice hockey season of Switzerland's second tier hockey league.
 It was the first season completed as the rebranded Swiss League.

 Teams

 Regular season

 The regular season started on 9 September 2017 and ended on 12 February 2018.

+Statistics

+Scoring leaders

+The following shows the top ten players who led the league in points, at the conclusion of the regular season.
+If two or more skaters are tied (i.e. same number of points, goals and played games), all of the tied skaters are shown.

+Leading goaltenders

+The following shows the top five goaltenders who led the league in goals against average, provided that they have played at least 40% of their team's minutes, at the conclusion of the regular season.